 The use of parametric statistics for ordinal data variables may be permissible in some cases, with methods that are a close substitute to mean and standard deviation.
 Here are some of the parametric statistical methods used for ordinal analysis.

 Ordinal data is used to carry out surveys or questionnaires due to its “ordered” nature.
-Statistical analysis is applied to collected responses in order to place respondents into different categories, according to their responses.
+Statistical analysis is applied to collect responses in order to place respondents into different categories, according to their responses.
 The result of this analysis is used to draw inferences and conclusions about the respondents with regard to specific variables.
 Ordinal data is mostly used for this because of its easy categorization and collation process.

 Researchers use ordinal data to gather useful information about the subject of their research.
 For example, when medical researchers are investigating the side effects of a medication administered to 30 patients, they will need to collect ordinal data.